raceintospace/raceintospace/doc/manual/manual.md

     <td>Joint Lunar Landing: LOR</td>
     <td>One rocket sends the lunar module to the Moon on its own, and another sends the spacecraft to meet it in lunar orbit.
 They dock there, then perform the lunar landing.<br/>
 This mission requires Duration D.<br/>
-Since the lunar module goes to the Moon it its own it will require a kicker, even if your spacecraft does not.</td>
+Since the lunar module goes to the Moon by itself it will require a kicker, even if your spacecraft does not.</td>
   </tr>
   <tr>
     <td>57</td>